sahasrara62/codingchallenges.fyi/word_count/Readme.md

 ### feature
 this tool provide the word count, line count, byte count and character count.

-command-line argument used for these above are
+command-line argument option used for these above are
 1. word count: `-w` or `--words`
 2. line count: `-l` or `--lines`
 3. character count: `-m` or `--characters`